FranciscoFHDias/dev-challenge/README.md

 | Old Co Ltd  | Small wongle | 6         |
 | Old Co Ltd  | Large wongle | 9         |
 | Old Co Ltd  | Super wongle | 13        |

+**Minimum deliverables:**
+* Selecting suppliers and products in the drop-downs
+* A round-trip to a server pulling back prices
+* Displaying the returned data in the grid
+* Anything else you'd like to show us

+## Approach
+I tackled the exercise in the following order:

+1 - Cloned the repo and made sense of it

+2 - Planned the project:
+  * Tech I wanted to use - React( incl React Hooks), GraphQL, MongoDB, etc
+  * Researched how to use GraphQL and React Hooks
+  * Mapped the models, relationships, queries and mutations for the server and UI

+3 - Built the server and tested the resolvers with GraphQL playground

+4 - Built the front-end

+## Current functionality
+* Use of MongoDB database
+* GraphQL server with following functionality:
+  * Login
+  * Register
+  * Get a 'product', a 'user' and all 'products'
+  * Create 'product'
+  * Delete 'product'
+* React app consuming GraphQL API with following functionality:
+  * Login
+  * Register
+  * Index of all products in the database
+    * Filter all products by product name
+    * Filter all products by supplier
+  * Create a new product

+## Wins and Blockers

+### Wins
+* Create a server with GraphQL and Node.js
+* Use React Hooks
+* Test GraphQL API with Jest
+* Use Bootstrap React

+### Blockers
+* It was the first time I used GrapQL and Jest therefore I have built limited number of query, mutations, tests.
+* Error handling and error messages

+## Future functionality
+* Delete products in the front-end
+* Improve error handling and error messages
+* Improve UI design and responsiveness

+## What I've learnt (tech & soft skills)
+* Exposure to GraphQL, Jest, Bootstrap React and React Hooks
+* Stepping back and thinking about what exactly I want to achieve
+* Research and find ways to learn new technologies and implement leanrings